-As stated in Section \ref{sec:explainability_module}, we uncover the temporal patterns assigned by the attention weights based on the assumption for sparse attention distribution.
-Figure \ref{fig:attn_weights_over_time} reveals the temporal patterns for the most frequent crops in the dataset and it shows that the different crops present distinct attention patterns with high importance being assigned to observations acquired at a few specific dates in a year per crop.
-Namely, the winter barley crop presents high attention only for the observations acquired at the beginning of July, the corn agricultural parcels are mostly attended based on the observations acquired in late spring and the attention for grassland spreads throughout the spring and summer months.
+As stated in Section \ref{sec:explainability_module}, we uncover the temporal importance assigned by the attention weights based on the assumption for sparse attention distribution.
+Figure \ref{fig:attn_weights_over_time} shows that the different crops present distinct attention patterns with high importance being assigned to observations acquired at a few specific dates per crop.
+Namely, the winter barley presents high attention only for the observations acquired at the beginning of July, the corn agricultural parcels are mostly attended at the observations acquired in late spring, and the attention for grassland spreads throughout the spring and summer months.